Penalty of Using Fake Forklift Certification License

 Why Fake Forklift Licenses are Used

 - Budgetary considerations.
-With corporate budgets tightening all the time, finding enough money to pay for OSHA approved training can be difficult.
+With corporate budgets tightening all the time, finding enough money to pay for OSHA compliant training can be difficult.
 To get past this problem, counterfeit forklift licenses are created.
 But this often causes even more problems down the road, especially if a company is audited by OSHA!

 - The “convenience” factor.
 Sometimes, companies choose to circumvent OSHA requirements by counterfeiting on OSHA forklift license.
 But that’s a big mistake – the fines and penalties that result from having a fake forklift license are considerable.